 b.
 Subsequently used by the Direct Data Collection Client, by the Indirect Data Collection Client and by AS instances to send data reports to the Data Collection AF.

-NOTE: AS instances play the role of a Network Function when invoking the Ndcaf_DataReporting service (or equivalent) and are therefore depicted in figure 4.4-1 as being directly attached to the service bus.
+NOTE: Trusted AS instances play the role of a Network Function when invoking the Ndcaf_DataReporting service (or equivalent) and are therefore depicted in figure 4.4-1 as being directly attached to the service bus.

 4. The Naf_EventExposure service is provided by the Data Collection AF.
 It is defined in clause 5.2.19.2 of TS 23.502 [3] and TS 23.288 [4], and is specified in TS 29.517 [5].